Matt Sprouts: Matt Sprouts and The Search for the Chompy Wompers (2025)

-The third book in the series is scheduled for publication in Fall 2025.
+The third book in the series, published in June 2025, follows Matt and his friends as they attempt to collect a new toy.

 Development and publication

 The series originated from Eicheldinger's teaching practice of sharing childhood stories with his students to build rapport.
 He maintained a storytelling jar in his classroom filled with slips of paper containing titles of stories from his childhood, which became the foundation for the Matt Sprouts character and adventures.
 He described the intended audience for the book as "reluctant or struggling readers" who would be kept engaged with a lighthearted and fast-moving plot.

 Eicheldinger both writes and illustrates the series, despite having no formal art training.
 His illustration style developed from years of drawing his students as cartoon characters for end-of-year coloring sheets.
 He has been drawing the Matt Sprouts character since third grade.
 Eicheldinger deliberately chose not to illustrate certain characters, such as "The Purple Grape Lady," to allow readers to use their imagination.

-The first book wasriginally self-published in September 2021 through Wise Ink Creative Publishing.
+The first book was originally self-published in September 2021 through Wise Ink Creative Publishing.
 Andrews McMeel Publishing acquired the rights and republished it in March 2024.